-Numerous factors play a role in determining the overall reduction of costs associated with energy savings.
-It often comes down to the manufacturer and the specifics of their machine.
-The type of lift, type of drive train, axle positioning, overall weight and vehicle dynamics all play a role and impact the final result.
-But underneath it all, one must remember that tires are the single most significant item in a forklift's operating cost; every aspect of forklift operation is affected by the tires on which they run.
-They play an important role in maximizing battery life and forklift uptime, thus resulting in energy savings translated into lower operating costs.
+Tires are the single most significant item in a forklift's operating cost; every aspect of forklift operation is affected by the tires on which they run.
+They play an important role in maximizing battery life and forklift uptime, thus resulting in energy savings translated into lower fuel consumption, lower CO2 emissions and operating costs.

 What about low rolling resistance tires?

-Other than considering energy savings factors, selecting the right tire for a specific application is key to ensure the lowest operating cost.
-And determining the usage intensity of the application is key for tire selection.
-To help you assess the intensity of your forklift application and better understand your own tire requirements, Camso has developed a web-based tool that quantifies different levels of forklift application intensities, the usage intensity calculator.
-Fact-based, it takes into account parameters like lift capacity, working environment as well as idle, travel and maneuvering time.
-In a few clicks, the systems outputs a forklifts' application intensity score and then offers a recommended tire for the application analyzed.
+Choosing the right tire for your application is essential to increase tire life, while ensuring the lowest operating costs.
+To help you evaluate the intensity of your forklift's usage and better understand your needs, Camso has developed an online tool that rates the levels of forklift usage intensity, the Usage Intensity Calculator.
+Based on real field data, it considers parameters such as lifting capacity, working environment, as well as idle, travel and maneuvering times.
+With a few clicks, the system calculates the intensity score and then recommends the right tire for the analyzed application.